 Boeing 737 MAX 8/MAX 9

 The MAX planes are actually pretty nice with 16 recliner seats in 2-2 configuration.
-I was impressed with the entertainment system and the Wi-Fi pricing is way better than most US airlines at just $8 for the full flight.
+I was impressed with the entertainment system, and Wi-Fi pricing tends to be more reasonable than most U.S. airlines, with plans often starting under $10 on shorter flights.
 The seats have good legroom and even a small footrest.

 Boeing 787-8 Dreamliner